UPPMAX/UPPMAX-documentation/docs/cluster_guides/start_interactive_node_on_rackham.md

-# Starting an interactive node on Bianca
+# Starting an interactive node on Rackham

 ![](./img/login_bianca_via_terminal_terminal_462_x_202.png)

-Bianca has three types of nodes:
+Rackham has three types of nodes:

 ???- tip "What are nodes?"